AlexMarrinan/WarpRealm/sounds/README.txt

 The layout of the world so far is mainly just for testing different mechanics, so the puzzles are either not very hard or arent even puzzles at all.

+Once you have reached the room with the giant "THE END" text, you've explored our entire test map!

 Mechnaics:
 Buttons that open doors.
 Keys that unlock locked doors/chests